-This classic Old Fashioned Rhubarb Custard Pie is so creamy and delicious.
+This classic Old Fashioned Rhubarb Custard Pie Recipe is so creamy and delicious.

-Until just a few years ago, I had never even tried rhubarb before.
+Until just a few years ago, I had never even tried rhubarb.
+I wasn’t even sure if it was a fruit or vegetable—or what to do with it.

 What is Rhubarb?